-The Community Orchard was established in 2014, and additional plantings have been made in February 2015.
-Some 40 trees are now in place spread around amongst the other trees and bushes in Peel Park.
-It’s anticipated that the annual January Wassailing event will take place there, to bless the trees as they mature towards fruiting.
+The Community Orchard was established in Peel Park in 2014, and additional plantings have been made in subsequent years.
+Some 40 trees are now in place spread around amongst the other trees and bushes.

 Benefits of establishing a community orchard;

 Local residents (particularly those with a small or no garden) will have access to a supply of locally produced fresh fruit.

 To develop new skills and knowledge in growing and processing fruit

 Establish a historic legacy to the Long Ashton Research Station (now closed) work in developing fruit varieties for UK growers.

 Provide a new community space for local events and social activities

 Develop a greater sense of community